mcorino/wxRuby3-shapes/README.md

 overall.
 This documentation (for the latest release) is also available online [here](https://mcorino.github.io/wxRuby3-shapes/file.00_starting.html).

+### How does wxruby3/shapes compare to wxShapeFramework?

+**wxruby3/shapes** is not a straight port of wxShapeFramework although much of the structure is maintained with the following major implementation differences:

+- wxruby3/shapes implements a totally different serialization scheme in which none of the XML serializer code has been ported.
+In fact wxruby3/shapes does not offer any XML serialization out of the box but instead provides a more adaptable implementation with (for now) two supported output formats; JSON and YAML.
+- Related to this the internal management of shape references has been changed as well as this was tightly linked to the serialization implementation.
+- The API has been Ruby-fied with respect to constant names, method names and argument passing and return values.
+- The ScaledDC class has been integrated with wxRuby3 and is not part of wxruby3/shapes.

+In addition many small tweaks, improvements and also bugfixes have been implemented as part of the port.

 ### I am getting an error trying to install wxruby3/shapes